samrose30/NGSF/README.md

 `"Alam_interval"`: size of interval

 `"pkg_dir"`: Full path to the top level of the software package

-`"spectra_dir"`: Full path to the directory where spectra will be downloaded to

 `"bank_dir"`: Full path to the template bank